ApexPredator-InfoSec/WUMED-OSED/README.md

 # WUMED-OSED
-Notes template for Offensive Security's EXP-301 course and OSED eaxm
+Notes template for Offensive Security's EXP-301 course and OSED exam

 This is the template I use to keep track of details while building an exploit or reverse engineering to find a vulnerability in a 32-bit Windows application.
 It was helpful for me during the EXP-301 course and OSED exam.